 Other treatments which your doctor is unlikely to prescribe but which you may find helpful may include:

 - Chiropractic treatment: Chiropractic treatment is an alternative medicine based on massaging and manipulating the joints and spine.
 Chiropractic is controversial and is not widely considered to be beneficial for most forms of illnesses and injuries.
 It can cause problems when applied to an already injured spine, however, when paired with physical therapy and exercise it may assist with your recovery.

 - Acupuncture: The practice of inserting needles into the patient’s skin in order to provide pain relief.
 It is sometimes used as an alternative to physical therapy when dealing with arthritis.
 You may find it helps with the pain caused by whiplash.

 - Massages: Receiving a professional massage to your neck and shoulders might provide pain relief.

+As well as answering the question, “How do you prove whiplash injuries?”, we’re often asked why evidence is needed.
 You need to provide proof that you really are suffering from whiplash in order to make a claim.
 As mentioned earlier simply testifying that you have whiplash won’t be enough to secure compensation, you will need the official assessment of a doctor as evidence in order to receive compensation.
 Furthermore being examined and diagnosed by a doctor will better identify the treatment and recovery time you will require.
-Obviously this will help you recover faster, but it will also allow you and your solicitor to put a more definite figure on the amount of compensation you will claim by helping you to calculate how much your medical fees will amount to and how much your lost earnings from time taken off work will amount to.
+Obviously, this will help you recover faster, but it will also allow you and your solicitor to put a more definite figure on the amount of compensation you will claim by helping you to calculate how much your medical fees will amount to and how much your lost earnings from time taken off work will amount to.

 The same principle applies to any other manner in which you may have suffered whiplash.
 Take photos, report the incident to the relevant authorities, seek out people who will testify in your favour.